WolfgangFahl/snapquery/README.md

 # snapQuery
+Just query wikidata by name of query ...
+<pre>snapquery cats</pre> is all you need

+This endpoint and query detail independent style of querying wikidata and ther SPARQL services makes your queries future proof.
+No worries about blazegraph being replaced, the graph being split or timeouts haunting you. snapquery introduces named queries and named query middleware to wikidata and other SPARQL endpoints

-A tool that simplifies the process of previewing, annotating, rating, commenting, running, and exploring Wikidata queries across different SPARQL backends.
+snapquery is a tool that simplifies the process of previewing, annotating, rating, commenting, running, and exploring Wikidata queries across different SPARQL backends.
 It enhances user experience by storing query results and allowing easy comparison across various backends and over time.